maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 TV out
 ~~~~~~

-What is usable, is using the Nokia's composite out functionality, which kinda
+What is usable, is using the Nokia's composite out functionality, which is kinda
 neat:

 .. raw:: html